 Nascar pit crews actually use compressed nitrogen to power their pneumatic tools, rather than air.
 Nitrogen is more stable in a variety of conditions, meaning there’s a lower chance of their tools malfunctioning under pressure.

-While a nitrogen compressor isn’t something you’re likely to need, a trusty standard air compressor is a great addition to any shop.
-Whether you’re using air tools, filling tires or inflatables, or cleaning up, it’s a comfort to have in the corner when you need it.
+While a nitrogen compressor isn’t something you’ll likely need, a trusty standard air compressor is a great addition to any shop.
+Whether using air tools, filling tires or inflatables, or cleaning up, it’s a comfort to have in the corner when needed.

 4. Gas Can

-You may not need to fill your tank in just mere moments like the pros do, spare gas cans are good for many other reasons.
-It’ll hold a little extra fuel for a big road trip, a generator, or any other outdoor power equipment.
+You may not need to fill your tank in mere moments like the pros do; spare gas cans are suitable for many other reasons.
+It’ll hold extra fuel for a big road trip and a generator or outdoor power equipment.
 Be ready to top off whenever you need it.

 5. Duct Tape

 Duct tape really fixes everything.
-When pit crews need to get their driver back on the road, a little bit of silver can make all the difference between being on the podium or being in the audience.
-If you haven’t already figured out how useful the silver tape can be, you’re missing out.
+When pit crews need to get their driver back on the road, a little silver can make all the difference between being on the podium and being in the audience.
+You’re missing out if you haven’t already figured out how helpful the silver tape can be.
 “It fixes everything” is almost an understatement.

 6. Extention Pole